 Ransomware attacks could cost you more than just a financial loss, it can result in a legal battle.

-Lockdowns and the COVID-19 outbreak created a rise in cyber-attacks, especially ransomware and phishing.
+2020 & 2021 lockdowns caused a rise in cyber-attacks, especially ransomware and phishing.
 With more people working from home and desperate for income, cyber-attackers raked in millions in ransoms with an average of one-fourth of victims paying the ransom.
 These attacks target businesses as well as government entities.
 As a result, the US Department of the Treasury's Office of Foreign Assets Control (OFAC) issued an advisory warning people that sanctions and possible penalties could be assessed if they facilitate or pay attackers.

-With more people working from home, businesses were forced to stay productive by giving these employees remote access to internal applications and network resources.
+With more people working from home, businesses are forced to stay productive by giving these employees remote access to internal applications and network resources.
 While this may be common in larger enterprises, small businesses struggle to set up a system that is both convenient for users but safe from cyber-attackers.
 Attackers are aware that most home workers do not have the cybersecurity defenses to protect from sophisticated ransomware and phishing, so it’s been a profitable and successful way to compromise home and work devices.